-King Day in SC drawing Democratic presidential hopefuls
+2020 Democratic contenders link arms in King Day march

+“This is THE handshake,” presidential contender Tulsi Gabbard said as Sanders and Warren reached across her to shake hands in the front row.
+They and rival Amy Klobuchar attended the service before they joined Joe Biden, Pete Buttigieg and other contenders in the march to the Statehouse.

+In last week’s debate, Warren and Sanders clashed in an exchange over what was said during a private conversation about a woman’s chances of becoming president.
+Sanders extended his hand afterward, and Warren pulled back.

-COLUMBIA, S.C.
-(AP) — In the closing days before the first votes are cast in the Democratic presidential contest, the party’s leading hopefuls are splitting their time between the critical early-voting states South Carolina and Iowa at events celebrating Martin Luther King Jr. Day.
+Now, in the closing days before the first votes are cast in the 2020 Democratic presidential contest, the party’s leading hopefuls are splitting their time between the critical early-voting states of South Carolina and Iowa at events celebrating King.

+The march brought together more candidates than engaged in the last two debates.
+They arrived at the Statehouse as King’s iconic “I have a dream” speech played over loudspeakers.

 While Iowa and New Hampshire Democrats vote first for their nominee, South Carolina’s first-in-the-South primary is a crucial proving ground for a candidate’s mettle with black voters.
-The state’s showcase holiday celebration, Columbia’s King Day at the Dome, is a notable and highly visible event for a Democratic politician.
-The festivities are marked by a march through the streets of downtown Columbia and a rally at the Statehouse.
+The state’s showcase holiday celebration, Columbia’s King Day at the Dome, is a notable event for Democratic politicians.

-All the top-tier candidates — former Vice President Joe Biden, former South Bend, Indiana, Mayor Pete Buttigieg, California businessman Tom Steyer, and Sens.
-Amy Klobuchar, Bernie Sanders and Elizabeth Warren — plan to start Monday with prayer services around Columbia.
-Joining them in the capital are Hawaii Rep. Tulsi Gabbard and former Massachusetts Gov. Deval Patrick.
+Sanders spokesman Michael Wukela said the King event in South Carolina was about “respect pure and simple,” noting that racial inequality in areas including criminal justice and poverty highlights the relevance of commemorating a civil rights icon here.

+“If you can’t stand shoulder to shoulder with people who face these challenges every day yet still manage to embrace a vision of hope and grace, then you don’t deserve their respect, much less their vote,” he said.

-King Day at the Dome began in 2000 as a reaction to a state lawmakers’ decision that year to keep the Confederate battle flag flying from the Statehouse’s copper-covered cupola, a place of prominence that drew opposition.
-Tens of thousands marched through Columbia’s downtown from the prayer service to the Statehouse.
+King Day at the Dome began in 2000 as a reaction to state lawmakers’ decision that year to keep the Confederate battle flag flying from the Statehouse’s copper-covered cupola, a place of prominence that drew opposition.
+Tens of thousands of people marched through Columbia’s downtown from the prayer service to the Statehouse.

 Lawmakers eventually agreed to a compromise that moved the flag to a flagpole, albeit one prominently situated in front of the building.
 The deal also recognized Martin Luther King Jr. Day in the state and created Confederate Memorial Day.